0xcert/framework/docs/guide/value-management.md

 //=> { name, ... }
 ```

-Because we are the ones who deploy the value ledger on the network, we automatically own the whole ledger value supply.
-In our account, we therefore have the total value of the value ledger, freely available for managing.
+Because we are the ones who deploy the Value Ledger on the network, we automatically own the whole ledger value supply.
+In our account, we, therefore, have the total value of the Value Ledger, freely available for managing.

 First, we make sure that we have two MetaMask accounts open.
 The example below shows how to transfer a value of `100` to the account with `0x` ID (change this ID to the address of your second Ethereum wallet).